 Statistically, you’re actually more likely to become disabled during the course of your career than you are to die.

-- According to the National Safety Council, a fatal injury occurs every 5 minutes and a disabling injury every 1.5 seconds.
+According to the National Safety Council, a fatal injury occurs every 5 minutes whereas a disabling injury every 1.5 seconds.
+At the same time, the Social Security Adminstration esitmates that one-in-four working Americans experience a disabling event that prevents them from earning an income in their working years.

 The numbers say it all.
 But when it comes to taking action and purchasing a policy, confusion hits quickly.
 For starters, which type of disability insurance — short-term vs. long-term — is better for your income protection needs?
 Here, we cover the key differences between each to help you decide.